phazelift/words.js/README.md

 **Words.prototype.find**
 > `<array> find( <string>/<number> substring )`

-> Returns an array containing all indices(numbers) in the internal array where substring is found.
+> Returns an array containing all indices(numbers) in this.words where substring is found.

 ```javascript
 var words= new Words('finding words with words is easy!');